vishnuprasadjs/vishnuprasadjs/README.md

 ### Hi there here is a short intro on me 👋

-- 🔭 I’m currently working on Travel time prediction using ML
+- 🔭 I’m currently working on Travel time prediction using ML and spatial analytics
 - 🌱 I’m currently learning python
 - 👯 I’m looking to collaborate on python
 - 🤔 I’m looking for help with AWS